 Partially adapted from the Secretary of the Commonwealth of Massachusetts

 A Biography of Caleb Strong 1745-1819 Commonwealth of Massachusetts Passport

 Strong was born to Caleb and Phebe Strong on January 9, 1745, in Northampton, MA.
-He received his college education at Harvard, from which he graduated with highest honors in 1764.
-Like so many of the delegates to the Constitutional Convention, Strong chose to study law and was admitted to the bar in 1772.
+He received his college education at Harvard, graduating with the highest honors in 1764.
+Like many delegates to the Constitutional Convention, Strong chose to study law and was admitted to the bar in 1772.
 He enjoyed a prosperous country practice.

-From 1774 through the duration of the Revolution, Strong was a member of Northampton’s committee of safety.
-In 1776 he was elected to the Massachusetts General Court and also held the post of county attorney for Hampshire County for 24 years.
+From 1774 through the Revolution, Strong was a member of Northampton’s safety committee.
+In 1776 he was elected to the Massachusetts General Court and held the post of county attorney for Hampshire County for 24 years.
 He was offered a position on the state supreme court in 1783 but declined it.

 Massachusetts chose Strong as one of its first U.S. senators in 1789.
-During the 4 years he served in that house, he sat on numerous committees and participated in framing the Judiciary Act.
+During the four years he served in that house, he sat on numerous committees and participated in framing the Judiciary Act.
 Caleb Strong wholeheartedly supported the Washington administration.
 In 1793 he urged the government to send a mission to England and backed the resulting Jay’s Treaty when it met heated opposition.
+Commonwealth of Massachusetts Passport

 Strong died on November 7, 1819, 2 years after the death of his wife, Sarah.
 He was buried in the Bridge Street Cemetery in Northampton.
 Four of his nine children survived him.